camposdp/emg-monitor/README.md

 -The first version has an issue with the reconnection which was making the data transfer slow.
 This issue was corrected.
 -New Python code was added to dynamicly plot a bar instead of the amplitude over time.

+Last version:
+-PC_getEMG_setFlag.py
+-ESP32_sendEMG_getFlag

+Some bugs were fixed.
+Python send the threhold (comparing the EMG signal) and information when button state is changed.
+ESP32 connect directly now and blink led if threhold flag arrives.

+Future devs>
+- Include FES code (pulse modulation)
+- Maybe include some processing fom python into the ESP32
+- Paralell processing and/or acquisition in the interruption.